o3de/sig-core/README.md

 This repository holds materials for the Open 3D Engine Foundation Special Interest Group for Core Systems (SIG-Core).

 ## Description of SIG Core
-We manage the Core Systems needed by O3DE libraries to fulfill the engines requirements.
-Primarily low-level systems such as memory management, application startup and file input/output are implemented by.
+We manage the Core Systems needed by O3DE and its libraries to fulfill the engines requirements.
+The SIG primarily owns low-level systems such as memory management, application startup and file input/output.
 See the [SIG's charter](governance/SIG%20Core%20Charter.md) for full details.

 ## What the SIG does: